ustclug-dev/brotli-dec-wasm/README.md

 # brotli-dec-wasm

-[Brotli](https://github.com/google/brotli) decompressor for browsers and web workers with WASM, but still having a small size (about 300KB)
+[Brotli](https://github.com/google/brotli) decompressor for browsers and web workers with WASM, which still has a small size (about 300KB)

 If you are looking for a compressor, see [Alternatives](#alternatives)